 The reason?
 One of its top customers happens to be Huawei, the massive Chinese telecom company.

 But there’s no real reason to be alarmed.
-This company has a $30 billion market cap, is up 44% year to date, and sells at a trailing PE of 35.
+This company has a $30 billion market cap, is up 8% over the last year, and sells at a trailing PE of 27.

 XLNX is a leading chipmaker in two of the hottest sectors right now: 5G telecom and data centers.